tembo-io/website/src/content/blog/2024-06-XX-timeseries-iot/index.md

 SELECT enable_ts_table('states_ts', '1 hour', initial_table_start => '2024-05-12');
 ```

-And with the partitions created, data can be loaded:
+And with the partitions created, data can be loaded.
+Download it from [here](https://tembo-demo-bucket.s3.amazonaws.com/states.csv) and load it with the following:

 ```sql
 \copy states_ts from 'states.csv' with (format csv);